open-legal-tools/open-legal-tools.github.io/vision.md

 ## The Law Wants to Be Free

 The law itself is an output of democratic processes; it belongs to everyone.
-Yet today, much of legal information remains difficult to access and navigate, hidden behind paywalls or trapped in formats that inhibit understanding.
+Yet today, legal information remains difficult to access and navigate, often hidden behind paywalls or trapped in formats that inhibit understanding.

 ## The Conversation of Law

 Appellate cases applying and developing the law are part of a conversation that has been ongoing for generations and will continue long into the future.
 These cases should be freely accessible and maintained like a public park or digital library for anyone to explore.

-## Building the Public Beach
+## Building Pathways to Understanding

-Having access to the ocean of law isn't enough if there's no public beach from which to enjoy it.
-We're building that beach - tools that make legal information accessible, navigable, and understandable for everyone.
+Having access to legal documents isn't enough without the tools to navigate and understand them.
+We're building these pathways – tools that make legal information accessible, navigable, and comprehensible for everyone, regardless of legal training.

 ## Starting with Those Who Need It Most